Pipsta Printer for Raspberry Pi

 We were really impressed with the thoroughness of the online documentation, which went into full detail of how the bits go together; making the build experience quite a pleasant one.

-It did get a little fiddly in places; you know, the thing where you’ve got bits of Perspex balancing against each other while you’re trying to hold 2 cables in place and stop one of the cables getting jammed between other bits while you’re trying to connect a wire to a pin, whilst inserting cable A into socket X and cable B into socket Y, etc., etc. However, once it’s all put together it’s a really nice looking piece of tech., that works really well.
+It did get a little fiddly in places.
+You know, the thing where you’ve got bits of Perspex balancing against each other while you’re trying to hold two cables in place and stop one of the cables getting jammed between other bits while you’re trying to connect a wire to a pin, whilst inserting cable A into socket X and cable B into socket Y, etc., etc. However, once the kit is put together it is a nice looking piece of tech which works really well.

 The documentation for setting up the software is equally thorough, and walks you through all the steps required to get the Raspbian operating system installed, how to install all the additional software libraries required by the printer, and links to instructions on how to get hold of example programs to allow you to print in various formats.